 Shown with 24" Fiberine fiberglass top, Fiamma F45 Awning installed by Van Specialties in Portland Oregon.
 My wife & I applied the 3m Di-noc vinyl wrap on hood & emblem...we really should have asked for help on that one!
 LED Truck-Lite head lights ROCK!!!
 A friend helped install the Boulder Off Road 2" lift (actually ~2.5"~).

-As of spring 2016 we have the Aluminess installed on both front & rear bumpers with a galley box and jerry can box.
-This will allow us to get the galley outside the van with easy set up on curbside, and put 3 x 5gallon water jugs out from under the bed platform and in an outside locker.
+In spring of 2016 we had the Aluminess installed on both front & rear bumpers with a galley box and jerry can box.
+This allows us to get the galley outside the van with easy set up on curbside, and put 3 x 5gallon water jugs out from under the bed platform and in an outside locker.
 This will keep the wife happy : )

 ...and you know... > > A Happy Wife is a Happy Life < <